 Matheran the lush green hill station of Raigad

 Matheran was our first standalone hill station trip during college times, we were then in degree college and had just completed our final grade exam.
 It was time for us to get into the wilderness and explore the surroundings of neral’s station.
-This is the first time I’m going to mention my buddie’s names who witnessed the backpack trip along with me.
+This is the first time I’m going to mention my buddies names who witnessed the backpacking trip along with me.
 Akash, Sujay, Neeraj, Asmit and finally Peersahib accompanied me.
-We had originally planned a one-day trip but because of change of events it turned into a 2 day.
+We had originally planned a one-day trip but because of the change of events, it turned into a 2 day.

-After having some snacks, we fortunately met Ahmed a pickup driver who took us up the mountain, while inside the car we had breezing air and captivating scenery incite our travel freak.
+After having some snacks, we, fortunately, met Ahmed a pickup driver who took us up the mountain, while inside the car we had breezing air and captivating scenery incite our travel freak.
 He dropped us at the gates of Matheran’s administration, forty-five minutes later.
 As no vehicles were allowed beyond the gates, we had to halt and find a tour map.
-After grabbing one we hiked up straight to rest room.
+After grabbing one we hiked up straight to the restroom.
 We saw the toy train waiting but didn’t get in it.
 However, we followed its trail and walked for an hour to find a suitable resting place.
 We refreshed our self with Tea and took a short nap.

 Two elderly villagers gave us shelter for some fee.
 They offered us food which they called “Unlimited Food”.
-For us that would mean limit-less.
+For us, that would mean limitless.
 But when we found out the truth, the reality surrounding us totally changed.
-First place that we visited was the “eco-point”, as per the tour map it’s positioned in the north direction.
+The first place that we visited was the “eco-point”, as per the tour map it’s positioned in the north direction.
 While my friends were shouting the names of their loved ones which echoed loudly, I stood behind and saw the cheer on their face.
 Surprisingly they got me into their fold and loudly cried my crushes’ name which to some extent shied me.

-Best thing about this place is its people, the kind of unity we rarely see in other places.
-As per my observation, Muslim community here and typically of Raigad district speak Marathi better and fluently than any other Maharashtrian community themselves, language is known to be their best feature.
-They typically trade in homemade confectionery such as Gulkand, Chikki and sweets made of dates.
-Tyring walk and an eloquent day completed at 11pm as we went back to our room.
+The best thing about this place is its people, the kind of unity we rarely see in other places.
+As per my observation, the Muslim community here and typically of Raigad district speak Marathi better and fluently than any other Maharashtrian community themselves, language is known to be their best feature.
+They typically trade in homemade confectionery such as Gulkand, Chikki, and sweets made of dates.
+Tiring walk and an eloquent day completed at 11 pm as we went back to our room.

 Next day was a short one, we visited the Mahadev Shiv temple and Panorama Point.
 Panorama Point is a “V” shaped deep valley with lush green vegetation.
-Ashane Water falls is among the most visited spot, it’s a must if you are backpacking to come here.
-Sun-set point along with Kalavantin pinnacle are second on the must watchlist for everyone.
+Ashane Waterfalls is among the most visited spot, it’s a must if you are backpacking to come here.
+The sun-set point along with Kalavantin pinnacle is second on the must watchlist for everyone.
 In the end, there is a picture of my group besides the “MATHERAN TOY TRAIN STOP”, where we shared biscuits with some monkeys.